 Mr. Sibal appears for Mr. Karti Chidambaram in this case, who is one of many opposition party members accused of money laundering in recent times.
 Politicians have previously raised alarm about the misuse of the ED’s unchecked powers to stifle political dissent.

 ED Violates Articles 21 and 20 (3) by Using Section 50 Powers to Summon Accused

-S 50(3) requires that all statements made to the ED are truthful.
-Refusal to sign [s 63 2(b)] statements made under s 50 are punishable with fine [s 63 (2)] or arrest [s 19].
-Therefore, Mr. Sibal argued that if the ED is permitted to use s 50 powers to summon the accused, it will be able to procure signed confessions from them under threat of fine or arrest.
+Section 50(3) requires that all statements made to the ED are truthful.
+Refusal to sign [Section 63 2(b)] statements made under Section 50 are punishable with fine [Section 63 (2)] or arrest [Section 19].
+Therefore, Mr. Sibal argued that if the ED is permitted to use Section 50 powers to summon the accused, it will be able to procure signed confessions from them under threat of fine or arrest.

 Mr. Sibal argued that the accused has a fundamental right to silence and against self-incrimination.
 The Code of Criminal Procedure, 1973 and the Evidence Act, 1872 protect these rights by differentiating between a witness and an accused person during investigation.
-Both state that an accused cannot be forced to make self incriminating statements.
+Both state that an accused cannot be forced to make self-incriminating statements.
 Since there is the chance that the police might threaten confessions, the statements of an accused to the police cannot be used against them in a normal criminal trial.
-The rights of the accused, Mr. Sibal argued, must be protected in a money laundering investigation as well.
+The rights of the accused, Mr. Sibal argued, must be protected in money laundering investigations as well.